Mordor: In other media

 The third verse of Led Zeppelin's 1969 song "Ramble On" by Jimmy Page features a "bizarre" Middle-earth including a Mordor where one can meet beautiful women: "Twas in the darkest depths of Mordor / I met a girl so fair / But Gollum, and the evil one crept up / And slipped away with her".

 The 2014 Middle-earth: Shadow of Mordor is a third-person open world action-adventure video game set in Middle-earth.

 The International Astronomical Union names all mountains on Saturn's moon Titan after mountains in Tolkien's work.
 In 2012, they named a Titanian mountain "Doom Mons" after Mount Doom.

 Heavy metal bands such as Amon Amarth have chosen their names from features of Mordor.

 In music, heavy metal bands including the American Cirith Ungol, the Swedish melodic death metal band Amon Amarth (Sindarin for 'Mount Doom'), whose lyrics deal primarily with Viking culture and Norse mythology, and the North American doom metal band Orodruin, are named after features of Mordor.

-Locations
+Places

 In the city of Warsaw, Poland, an area in the south-western district of Mokotów, in the neighbourhoods of Służewiec and Ksawerów, is commonly known as Mordor.
-There are located two small streets named in reference Tolkien works, J. R. R. Tolkiena Street, and Gandalfa Street.
+Two small streets there are named in reference to Tolkien's works: J. R. R. Tolkiena Street, and Gandalfa Street.